Xkonti/commonFs/README.md

 ## To be implemented a bit later

+- [ ] make everything async
+- [ ] cursors for reading and writing files
 - [ ] `proc moveDir`
 - [ ] `proc copyDir`
 - [ ] `proc moveFile`